 10. Stay Consistent

 Making the transition from SNOO to crib might take time.
-Some babies will have no problem with a cold turkey transition, but others may struggle depending on their temperament and sleep patterns.
+Some babies will have no problem with a cold turkey transition, while others may struggle depending on their temperament and sleep patterns.